Customer Analysis – 7 Steps to Customer Understanding

 You don't communicate the same way with the different groups of people in your life – family, friends, colleagues.
 Nor do you buy them the same type of gifts.
 The same applies to your customers.

 Your customers have unique needs, wants, likes and dislikes.
-Treating them as one uniform group won’t do you any favours.
+Treating them as one uniform group won’t do you any favors.
 In fact, research shows that 71% of customers feel frustrated when a shopping experience feels impersonal.

 What is customer analysis?